H. Norman Abramson

-H. Norman Abramson (born 1926) is an American engineer, scientist, retired Executive Vice President of the Southwest Research Institute at the University of Texas at Austin, and former manager and principal investigator in several NAE and NRC research projects.
+Hyman Norman Abramson (March 4, 1926 – December 19, 2022) was an American engineer and scientist.
+He was the Executive Vice President of the Southwest Research Institute at the University of Texas at Austin, and the manager and principal investigator in several NAE and NRC research projects.

-Abramson is an internationally regarded expert in the field of theoretical mechanics and applied mechanics with expertise in fluid dynamics, specifically the "dynamics of contained liquids in astronautical, nuclear, and marine systems."
+Abramson was an internationally regarded expert in the field of theoretical mechanics and applied mechanics with expertise in fluid dynamics, specifically the "dynamics of contained liquids in astronautical, nuclear, and marine systems."

 Biography

 Early life, education, and career

-Abramson completed his BSc and MSc in mechanical engineering at Stanford University in 1950 and 1951.
+Abramson was born in San Antonio, Texas, on March 4, 1926.
+He completed his BSc and MSc in mechanical engineering at Stanford University in 1950 and 1951.
 He received his PhD in engineering mechanics from the University of Texas at Austin in 1956.

 After his graduation in 1956 Abramson started his academic career as an associate professor of aeronautical engineering at Texas A&M University.
-Later he joining Southwest Research Institute where he eventually rose to Executive Vice President.
+Later he joined Southwest Research Institute where he eventually rose to Executive Vice President.
 Abramson was elected as a member into the National Academy of Engineering (NAE) in 1976 for his research in engineering dynamics, research management, and contributions to professional engineering society affairs.